d3clane/llvm_pass/README.md

 <img src="ReadmeAssets/imgs/mem_flow.png" width="50%" />

 Memory allocations graph is very useful.
 It could be used to
-1. Detect memory leaks - by instrumenting quit of the 'main' function with checking whether all tracked memory was freed.
+1. Detect memory leaks - by instrumenting quit of the 'main' function with checking whether all tracked memory were freed.
 2. Detect use-after-free.
-For example, I instrument every usage of pointers, every free.
-Therefore, if free on particular memory occurred, no allocation of this memory again occurred in-between and usage happened - it indicates heap use after free.
+For instance, now I instrument every usage of pointers, every free.
+Therefore, if free on particular memory occurred and no allocation of this memory address happened between free and usage - it indicates heap use after free.
 3. Detect double-free, free of not allocated memory.

 Unfortunately, at the moment these features are not supported.